Welcome to the Dragon Quest I & II HD-2D Remake Trophy Guide & Roadmap!

 - Padfoot Scroll

-- Power Puff-Puff Scroll
+- Power Puff-Puff Scroll – Need 2 of these.

 - Propeller Blade Scroll